Juan-CarlosM/ProMice/docs/mechanical_design.md

 ![shoulder rotation on Z](images/z_rotation.png){width=60% .center}

 This results in locking the Z-axis rotation of the ball joint.
-Therefore, the second major stage of mechanical design consisted of a mechanism that allows for only two degrees of freedom.
+Therefore, the second major stage of the mechanical design consisted of a mechanism that allows for only two degrees of freedom.
 This design presented an interesting mechanical challenge, as the 2DOF rotation mechanism had to be housed inside the ball joint; otherwise, the joint would take up too much space.
 The proposed solution is what we have called the Yaw-lock system.
 It is a tiny mechanism consisting of three mini bearings and a T-shaped rotation shaft.
 This mechanism allows for